 MVP Disc Sports was founded by two brothers who are passionate about disc golf and have worked in their father’s plastic injection molding shop for many years.
 Having worked in a molding shop that specializes in two-step molding processes, we are very enthusiastic about implementing this two-step molding process into golf discs to push the sport to the next level.

 Are you going to produce more Disc Golf Bags, Targets, Carts, or other Disc Golf items?

 As a fast-growing company with an ever-expanding product line, it is our goal to produce a full line of disc golf products.
 We set higher standards in our products, and we are going to adhere to these standards for every product we produce.
 Our Black Hole® Basket series has quickly jumped to the forefront of the at-home basket market, and our Black Hole® Portal course baskets are being installed at an exciting rate.
-Our MVP Bags and soon to be released carts will cover every need for disc golfers, with even more specialized models to come.
+Our MVP Bags and Rover Carts cover every need for disc golfers.

 What do names like 18.5mm and 20mm mean?

 We group discs by their rim width, with each group or “class” forming a set, within which a range of stabilities are represented.
 This equates to the traditional terminology like “Speed 7”.
 17mm roughly matches a traditional “Speed 7”, and likewise for 20mm and “Speed 10”.

 In early 2017 we introduced a professional team of disc golf competitors and contributors to fly the Team MVP flag.